-I do not want to be dressed up, but I do want to look decent yet still be comfortable.
+I love my Boho vibe.
+But I do want to look decent yet still be comfortable.
 It always surprises me when I see people flying in their pajamas.

 The first time I flew in an airplane was right after high school more than 50 years ago.
 My husband was working for AA at the time, and we were lucky to have flight benefits.

-Fast-forward to the last time I flew which was a few months ago and life could not look more different than it did when I first started flying.
-No one really looked pulled together except those you could tell were flying for business.
+Fast-forward to the last time I flew which was a few months ago.
+Life could not look more different than it did when I first started flying.
+We really are not allowed much space for our carry-on bags let alone those we check.

-Business casual aside, my friends and I, we do agree one of the most important things is to be comfortable especially while traveling.
+Business casual look aside, my friends and I do agree one of the most important things is to be comfortable especially while traveling.

 What is a travel capsule wardrobe?

-When I was working in corporate and often away on a business trip, my wardrobe consisted of five suits, three pairs of pants in dark colors, three dresses and a few basic tops.
+When I was working in corporate and often away on a business trip, my wardrobe consisted of five suits, three pairs of pants in dark colors, three dresses, and a few basic tops.

 In my closet, you would find these clothes hanging next to each other.
 I would pull the first outfit in line on the rack for Monday and work back from there.
+In the second week, I would simply swap out the tops and accessories.

-For two weeks, I had outfits that I literally would pull out of the closest and slip on with shoes and accessories.
-That outfit would go to the back of the line if it did not need to go to the cleaners.
-I would wear the next outfit in line the following day.
+Once worn, that outfit would go to the back of the line if it did not need to go to the cleaners.
+Then I would wear the next outfit in line the following day.

 Fast-forward to my current life of teaching fitness and yoga classes as well as being a travel blogger on the road, and capsule wardrobes still work the best.
+Just much more comfy.

-Depending on who you ask or what you read, capsule wardrobes may have as few as 10 pieces but often more in the range of 20 to 30 pieces.
+The answer varies depending on who you ask or what you read.
+In general capsule wardrobes may have as few as 10 pieces for those that live minimally, but often more in the range of 20 to 30 pieces.

 A good idea is to include some synthetic pieces such as polyester as they make the best travel clothes as far as not wrinkling.

-I can easily put my ticket, phone, cash and anything else I may need quickly in the pockets.
-Plus they are very light and also dry quickly.
+I can easily put my ticket, phone, cash, and anything else I may need quickly in my pockets.
+Plus they are very light, dry quickly, and affordable.

 How do you make a capsule wardrobe from scratch?

-If you are beginning to pull a capsule wardrobe together whether it is for a travel wardrobe, business wardrobe or day to day, take a look at your current style.
+If you are beginning to pull a capsule wardrobe together whether it is for a travel wardrobe, business wardrobe, or day-to-day, take a look at your current style.